Akshita3104/Ly-Project/README.md

 ### Data Flow Sequence

 1. **Normal Traffic Flow**
+   - Frontend captures network traffic and sends it to the backend.
-   - Mininet forwards all network traffic directly to the ML Service (Flask).
+   - Backend forwards the traffic data to the ML Service.
-   - ML Service analyzes the traffic in real-time.
+   - ML Service analyzes the traffic:
-   - If traffic is normal, results are sent to the Backend, which updates the Frontend dashboard.
+     - If traffic is normal, ML Service sends result back to backend.
+     - Backend updates the frontend dashboard with the normal status.

 2. **DDoS Detection & Mitigation**
-   - If and only if the ML Service detects malicious traffic:
+   - If ML Service detects malicious traffic:
-     - ML sends a mitigation instruction to the Ryu Controller.
+     - ML Service sends a mitigation request to the Ryu Controller via Mininet.
-     - Ryu installs blocking rules in Mininet to mitigate the attack.
+     - Ryu Controller installs blocking rules in Mininet.
-     - Malicious traffic is blocked at the network level.
+     - Ryu sends mitigation response/status to ML Service.
+     - ML Service forwards the mitigation status/result to backend.
-   - The Backend and Frontend are updated with mitigation status.
+     - Backend updates the frontend with mitigation alerts and status.

 ## 🧠 Machine Learning Pipeline